 Figure 3 shows the SEM images of the different TiO2 aerogels at two different magnifications.
-The assynthesized samples show mainly a smooth surface, apart from smaller cracks and fragments.
-The high magnification SEM image shows small, nearly spherical interconnected particles which form an open porous network.
-Figure 3 c-h show the SEM images of the heat-treated TiO2 aerogels at 300 °C, 400 °C and 500 °C. The images show also a smooth uniform surface of the samples, however the porosity of the samples decreases with higher calcination temperature, which is visible through the few voids between the particles and denser appearance of the microstructure.
-The particles become larger with higher calcination temperature and seem to be arranges more densely.
-This is in good agreement with the N2 physisorption results in Figure 2 and Table 1.
+The assynthesized sample (a) shows mainly a smooth surface.
+The high magnification SEM image (b) shows small, nearly spherical interconnected particles which form an open porous network.
+This is highlighted with dotted lines in Figure 3b.
+Figure 3 c-h show the SEM images of the heat-treated TiO2 aerogels at 300 °C, 400 °C and 500 °C. The images show also a smooth uniform surface of the samples, however the porosity of the samples decreases with higher calcination temperature, which is visible through the fewer and larger voids/pores between the particles and denser appearance of the microstructure.
+The particles become larger with higher calcination temperature and seem to be arranged more densely.

 Figure 3.
-SEM images of the a-b) as-synthesized aerogel, c-d) calcined aerogel at 300 $^{\circ}$ C, e-f) calcined aerogel at 400 $^{\circ}$ C, g-h) calcined aerogel at 500 $^{\circ}$ C, at lower (5.000x) and higher (200.000x) magnification.
+SEM images of the a-b) as-synthesized aerogel, c-d) calcined aerogel at 300 °C, e-f) calcined aerogel at 400 °C, g-h) calcined aerogel at 500 °C, at lower (5.000x) and higher (100.000x) magnification.

-The as-synthesized TiO2 aerogel was further analyzed using TEM, to confirm the observed semi-crystalline structure.
+In Figure 3d small pores are still visible but also larger particles at 300°C calcination temperature compared to the as-synthesized sample.
+The effect of higher calcination temperature leading to larger pores and denser microstructure gets clearly visible at 400°C calcination temperature in the highlighted areas in Figure 3f.
+The particle size increases at 500°C calcination temperature, which is highlighted in Figure 3h.
+These results are in good agreement with the N_2 physisorption results in Figure 2 and Table 2.
+The assynthesized TiO2 aerogel was further analyzed using TEM, to confirm the observed semi-crystalline structure.
 Figure 4 shows the TEM images of the assynthesized TiO2 aerogel at different magnifications.
 Amorphous particles and nanocrystals can be observed.
 This is in good agreement with the XRD results shown in Figure 1, where a semi-crystalline structure was assumed.
 The TEM image shows the interconnected particles and nanocrystals in the porous network.
 It can be assumed that the particles in the aerogel network are connected by chemical means, rather than physical connection as in P25 nanopowder.
 This is advantageous for photocatalytic hydrogen evolution, as this could improve the separation of charge carriers.
-It was reported that the interconnected structure of TiO2 nanocrystals offers better charge carrier delocalization compared to TiO2 nanoparticle aggregates, e.g. P25 which are physically connected.^[26,27] The inset in Figure 4 shows the d-spacing which was estimated 0.35 nm for the observed nanocrystals.
-This fits to the (101)-oriented anatase TiO2 phase and confirms the semi-crystalline nature of the as-synthesized TiO2 aerogel.
-The size of the nanocrystals was estimated approx. 4-6 nm, which is slightly larger compared to the calculated grain size from XRD pattern (approx. 4 nm).
+It was reported that the interconnected structure of TiO2 nanocrystals offers better charge carrier delocalization compared to TiO2 nanoparticle aggregates, e.g. P25 which are physically connected.^{17,42} The inset in Figure 4 shows the d-spacing which was estimated 0.35 nm for the observed nanocrystals.
+This fits to the (101)oriented anatase TiO2 phase and confirms the semicrystalline nature of the as-synthesized TiO2 aerogel.